I. The Scriptures

 We believe salvation is made possible by God’s grace through the death and resurrection of Jesus Christ.
 We are called to respond to God’s grace with repentance and faith in the finished work of Christ on the cross.
 All who repent of their sins and trust Christ as Lord and Savior are forgiven and saved.
 In broad categories, salvation includes regeneration, justification, sanctification, and glorification.

-God, a radical changing of the mind regarding sin.
-Faith is the act of trusting
+changing of the mind regarding sin.
+Faith is the act of trusting Jesus Christ

 B. Justification is God's gracious and full acquittal of believers based on His righteousness imputed to all those who repent and believe in Jesus Christ, bringing them into right relationship with God.

 C. Sanctification is the ongoing experience, beginning in regeneration, by which the believer is set apart to God's purposes, and is enabled to progress toward moral and spiritual maturity through the presence and power of the Holy Spirit dwelling in him.
 While sinless perfection will not be gained in this world, growth in grace should continue throughout the regenerate person's life.